lecaros/StackMob_Android/README.md

 Follow [these instructions](https://www.stackmob.com/platform/stackmob/help/topics/Getting-Started-with-Android-Push) to learn how to get a registration ID.

+#Reporting Issues
+We use Github to track issues with the SDK.
+If you find any issues, please report them [here](https://github.com/stackmob/StackMob_Android/issues), and include as many details as possible about the issue you encountered.

 # Contributing
 We encourage contributions to the StackMob SDK.
-To do so, fork this repository, make your changes and submit a pull request with your changes.
+If you'd like to contribute, fork this repository, make your changes and submit a pull request with your changes.

 # Copyright